Preventive health programs provide a broad range of services for county residents and visitors.

 - Lead Poisoning Prevention Program (LPPP): The LPPP reviews and follows-up on all lead level results for children 6 months to 6 years of age.
 Primary care providers are responsible for lead screening of children at 1 and 2 years of age.
 Public Health offers lead screening at Wednesday clinics by appointment.
 Children found to have elevated lead levels receive case management including: completion of risk assessment; education regarding source of lead exposure and risk measures; appropriate referrals to Child Find, Early Intervention, and when appropriate, New York State Department of Health for environmental follow-up; home visits; and notification of need for follow-up lead testing.

-- Children with Special Health Care Needs (CSHCN): A resource and referral to assist families in connecting them to resources in the community for children from birth to age 21.
+- Children and Youth with Special Health Care Needs (CSHCN): A resource and referral to assist families in connecting them to resources in the community for children from birth to age 21.
 Coordinate diagnostic and treatment for medical to all children who are believed to have physically disabling conditions or serious chronic illnesses.